Top 30+ Celtic Symbols And Their Meanings

 Celtic Dara Knot Symbols

-The Dara Celtic Knot is connected to both Celtic and Irish culture.
-It consists of intertwined lines that represent the branches and roots of an oak tree.
-The Celts considered this tree sacred and believed that it endowed people with strength, endurance, and longevity.
-As for the Dara Celtic Knot, it symbolizes solidity and stability – primarily on a spiritual level.
-This sign is also associated with the goddess Brigita, the patroness of art, wisdom, and knowledge.
+The Celtic Knot of Dara is associated with both Celtic and Irish culture.
+It consists of intertwining lines that represent the branches and roots of the oak tree.
+The Celts considered this tree sacred and believed that it gave people strength, endurance, and longevity.
+As for the Celtic Knot of Dara, it symbolizes strength and stability, primarily on a spiritual level.
+This sign is also associated with the goddess Brigita, patroness of art, wisdom, and knowledge.

 20 Quaternary Celtic Knot